jkusita/Place-Lister/README.md

 # Place-Lister
-Reminds you what you need to do at a particular place.
+Shows you a list of what you need to do at a particular place.

-# This is my first personal project.
+This is my first personal project!